- What are Church-service missionaries?

 The length of service may be determined by the needs of the position and the availability of the Church-service missionary.
 A missionary is generally called to serve from 6-24 months.
 Near the end of the assigned period, the term of service may be extended if the missionary wants to extend and the service is still needed.
 Each extension may vary in length up to 24 months.

 Church-service missionaries are encouraged to serve in ward or stake callings at the discretion of their local leaders, as long as their additional duties do not interfere with Church-service missionary assignments.

 How do I get started?

 - Review the service opportunities on this website or any other source available.

 - Feel free to visit, ask questions about, and evaluate one or more service opportunities through the listed contact name and phone number.
 This allows you and the operation manager to determine if the assignment is a good fit.
 Prayerfully consider the assignment to determine if it is consistent with your time, ability, and health.

-- Carefully complete the recommendation form, indicating your choice or choices of places to serve and the dates and times of service you desire.
+- Carefully complete the recommendation form, indicating your choice of place to serve and the dates and times you are available.

 - Meet with your bishop so that you can give him your completed recommendation form and be interviewed for worthiness to serve.